entando/entando-docs/README.md

 For further reference check https://asciidoctor.org/docs/user-manual/#docinfo-file

-# Editing Guidlines and Pull Requests
+# Editing Guidelines and Pull Requests

 Community contributions and updates to the documentation are welcome and appreciated